jjstrydom/cv/cv.md

 - Drove analytics vision to scale a big data function operating over billions of events, serving millions of monthly active users.
 - Developed revenue and resource demand forecasting for a top US consulting firm, optimizing department operations.
-- Identified and halted a fraud ring, saving over R1m per month.
+- Identified and halted a fraud ring, within the first 2 weeks of joining the company, halting losses of over R1m+ per month.

 ## Experience